Tree-based models

 For a formal explanation of the mechanisms that enable FHE-compatible decision trees, please see the following paper: Privacy-Preserving Tree-Based Inference with Fully Homomorphic Encryption, arXiv:2303.01254

-As the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees, we recommend using the XGBoost models which achieve better performance with lower depth.
+Using the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees.
+Therefore, we recommend using the XGBoost models which achieve better performance with lower depth.

 Example

 Here's an example of how to use this model in FHE on a popular data-set using some of scikit-learn's pre-processing tools.
-A more complete example can be found in the XGBClassifier notebook.
+You can find a more complete example in the XGBClassifier notebook.

 from sklearn.datasets import load_breast_cancer